johnnygoblue/treasureIsland/README.md

 Treasure found at 0,0 with path length 8.
 ```

-where the number of searched locations, the treasure location, and the path
+The number of investigated locations, the treasure location, and the path
-length are all calculated based on a search of the input file given the command
+length are all calculated or found based on a hunt of the input file, given
-line options provided.
+the command line options provided.

 ### Option: Verbose

 If the verbose option is specified at the command line (`--verbose` or `-v`),
-output additional information while the search is happening.
+output additional information while the hunt is happening.
 Verbose output, if
 requested, will always appear before the results and will consist of a start
 message, zero or more ashore messages, one search party result for every trip
 ashore, and a failure message if no treasure is found.